PolyhedralDev/TerraWiki/pages/guides/configuration/Config-System.md

 42
 ```

-And now we have a config that defines an `Integer` as the top level object, which represents the number `42`, simple right?
+We have now created a config that defines an `Integer` as the top level object, which represents the number `42`, simple right?

 Another numerical type that is slightly different from integers is a `Float`.
 The difference between integers and floats is that floats can represent numbers that contain decimals: